 - The earliest ancestor with saber toothed features was Pseudaelurus, a prehistoric cat.

-- The line of descendants from the Pseudaelurus kept evolving over time, its features changing to adapt to hunting.
+- The line of descendants from the Pseudaelurus kept evolving, its features changing to adapt to hunting.

 - Their canines grew longer, their body muscles became stronger and their limbs shortened, until they became a species we identify as the saber toothed cat.